 I am a historian and peace studies scholar specializing in the study of memory and heritage related to wars, conflicts, and disasters.
 My work explores how societies remember and memorialize violent pasts, with a particular focus on the Philippines and Southeast Asia.

-Currently, I am an Assistant Professor at the Graduate School of Humanities and Social Sciences at Hiroshima University.
-My research interests include international history and politics, memory studies, heritage studies, and media studies.
-I focus on topics such as the memorialization of conflict, peace process mediation, historiography, history education, and the intersection of heritage, peace, and sustainability.
-My methodological approach often involves qualitative data analysis and the visual analysis of material objects, archival sources, and digital media.
+I hold a tenure-track position as Assistant Professor of Heritage Studies at the Graduate School of Humanities and Social Sciences at Hiroshima University, where I am also a Research Fellow at the Network for Education and Research on Peace and Sustainability (NERPS).
+My research interests include international history and politics, memory studies, heritage studies, and media studies, with a focus on the memorialization of conflict, peace process mediation, historiography, and the intersection of heritage, peace, and sustainability.

-I earned my Ph.D. from Hiroshima University and my M.A. and B.A. in History from the University of the Philippines Diliman.
-My work has been published in journals such as Memory Studies, the International Journal of Heritage Studies, and The Asia-Pacific Journal: Japan Focus.
-I am the author of War Memorialization and Nation-Building in Twentieth-Century Southeast Asia (Routledge, 2025) and have co-edited volumes including Navigating Peace and Sustainability in an Increasingly Complex World (Springer, 2024).
+I earned my Ph.D. from Hiroshima University and my M.A. and B.A. in History (cum laude) from the University of the Philippines Diliman.
+My work has been published in journals such as Memory Studies, the International Journal of Heritage Studies, the Journal of Current Southeast Asian Affairs, and Philippine Studies.
+I am the author of War Memorialization and Nation-Building in Twentieth-Century Southeast Asia (Routledge, 2025) and co-editor of the forthcoming Marcos, Martial Law, and the Complexities of Memory in the Philippines (Routledge, 2026).

 Outside academia, I co-host PODKAS, a podcast on Philippine history, politics, and society, which I produce with my friends.
 Find out more about the show here: www.podkas.org.